Nexus Satellite provision

 The satellite will be run by experienced Nexus staff who are knowledgeable about children with complex needs.
 The inclusive environment will provide strong social and academic role models in which specialist teachers, therapists and all school staff will work together to integrate support within everyday learning .
 All staff will demonstrate high expectations for children leading to bespoke and personalised life-long learning outcome achievements and collaborative planning for the future.

 Nexus satellite will open in September 2018.
 We will be developing and growing the provision gradually and increasing pupil numbers over time.
-The satellite provision will begin with admission of up to 6 Reception and Key Stage 1 pupils in September 2018.
+The satellite provision will begin with admission of up to 6 Key Stage 1 pupils in September 2018.

 Pupils admitted to The satellite provision will require an EHCP and will be on the role of Nexus school but based in agreement with parents at The satellite.
 The admissions process will be the same as for all pupils on the role of Nexus and parents will need to contact their KCC SEN case worker so that a school viewing and consultation can be considered by the Head teacher of Nexus school.